omarsrstt/nlp_project/src/README.md

 # Files
 * config.py contains configuration parameters to be used during execution.
-This contains: file name, columns that are needed, etc. More parameters to be added.
+This contains dataset related config parameters such as: file name, columns that are needed, etc. More parameters to be added.
 * preprocessing.ipnb: jupyter notebook that has some initial data visualisations and preprocesses the files: lemmatization and stop word removal.
+It also contains visualizations of different attributes of the datasets.
 The last cell of the notebook saves the preprocessed data to a .csv file in the respective dataset folder (data).
 Columns are related to comments, labels, lemmatized comment, words after stop word removal.
+* keyword_classifier.ipynb: File used for generating sarcasm related keywords from the base data.
+The output json files from this are used to implement semantic word classification baseline methods
+* sarcasm_baseline.ipynb: This file contains the implementations of two baseline methods, semantic axis and sentiment propagation, along with visualization of the results